When Talking Doesn’t Help

 I’m writing for the people who are in the same position where I once found myself… The people whose family and friends can’t even figure out their own problems, let alone someone else’s.
 The people who have tried talking about their problems, but don’t feel like they are getting anywhere.
 The people who have tried seeking help, but haven’t found the kind of help they need in order to fully recover.

-The people who followed all the advice and did all the right things, but are still suffering.
+The people who followed all the advice and did all the right things, but are still struggling.

 What are they supposed to do?